Getting Your Child Out the Door In the Morning

 11. Ruthlessly prioritize.

-If both parents are working full time while children are small, there is simply no way to do anything "extra" during the week.
+If you're a single parent, you don't need me to tell you to postpone anything non-essential.
+Even if you have two parents in the home, if both parents are working full time while children are small, there is simply no way to do anything "extra" during the week.
 This is the only way you can go to bed early enough to stay in a good mood in the morning.
 And your child depends on your good mood to regulate her own moods.
 Don't worry, these years don't last forever.
 You're laying a wonderful foundation for her to take more and more charge of her own morning routine.

 Modern life puts pressures on kids and parents that undermine our connection to our kids.
 But we need that connection to smooth the speed bumps of life.
 Our kids need it, not only to cooperate, but to thrive.
 Luckily, when we make connection our priority, everything else gets a little bit easier.